benrbryant/bryantellius_docs/books/subjects/software_design/a-primer-on-design-patterns_rahul-batra/README.md

 ### Factory Pattern Summary

 The _Factory Pattern_ "defines an interface for creating an object, but let's subclasses decide which class to instantiate."
-In other words, allowing subclasses to define how to instantiate objects by overriding a factory method used to created derived types.
+In other words, allowing subclasses to define how to instantiate objects by overriding a factory method used to create derived types.

 ## Observer Pattern